marbetschar/Linux/Server/LXD-Image-Server.md

 - lxd.tar.xz
 - rootfs.squashfs

-To successfully publish them through LXD Image Server, you need to upload them using `scp`:
+To successfully publish an image through LXD Image Server, you need to generate it using `distrobuilder` and then upload it with `scp`:

 ```
 #!/bin/bash